Makondu/alx-system_engineering-devops/0x00-shell_basics/README.md

-dispiay the contents list of the working directory
+script changes the working directory to the user’s home directory